IBM/oms-buc-customization-by-configuration/README.md

   * `search_fields.json` (for information about the attributes in the file, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSGTJF/developing/buc_ootb_syntax.html))
   * `buc-table-config.json` (for information about creating this file and the attributes in the file, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSGTJF/developing/buc_ootbtable_syntax.html))
   * `buc-field-details.json` (for information about creating this file and about the attributes in the file, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSGTJF/developing/buc_ootb_summary.html))
+  * `buc-tenant-config.json` (for information about creating this file and about the attributes in the file, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSGTJF/developing/buc_ootb_config.html))
   * `getPage-templates.json` (for information about using this file to make the Order Hub pages retrieve extra information using custom API output templates, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSGTJF/developing/buc_ootbtable_getsyntax.html))
   * translation JSON files (For information about translation file naming convention, click  [here](#translation-file-naming))
 * invoke using: `yarn upload all [ <app1> [ <app2> [ ... ] ] ]`